RAIVNLab/FLUID/README.md

 ```
 <br />

-For questions about the code base, data or paper email mcw244 at cs dot washington dot edu
+For questions about the code base, data or paper email mcw244 at cs.washington.edu